Hamster45105/DuckAddressSend/README.md

 [![Website Status](https://img.shields.io/website?up_message=online&down_message=offline&down_color=red&url=https%3A%2F%2Fhamster45105.github.io%2FDuckAddressSend%2F)](https://www.githubstatus.com/)
 [![GitHub Stars](https://img.shields.io/github/stars/Hamster45105/DuckAddressSend)](https://github.com/Hamster45105/DuckAddressSend/stargazers)

-## ⚠️ Get the generate private Duck Address Feature back up and running! ⚠️
-It would be great to re-enable this feature, however it can’t be done until this repo reached **5** stars!
-More info [here](https://github.com/Hamster45105/DuckAddressSend/issues/7#issuecomment-1681736743).

 ## About ❓
 This project is designed to make it easier to send emails from your Duck Addresses.
 It is written entirely in CSS, JavaScript and HTML.
 The website has a simple interface.
 To get help with using the interface, click the red help button at the bottom of the page on the site.